fkaduk/kobodeck/README.md

 - a running [hosted](https://readeck.com) or
   [self-hosted](https://readeck.org/en/) Readeck instance
 - a Readeck API token (generate in Readeck under Settings → API tokens)
-- a Kobo device from the Glo generation or newer running the stock Nickel firmware (tested on Kobo Libra Color; very old models may not work)
+- a Kobo device running the stock Nickel firmware (tested on Kobo Libra Colour; other Glo-generation and newer devices may work but are not officially supported)

 ## Install or upgrade